Base Lending Rate

 i) Greater Transparency From The Banks

-For BLR, the rate is an arbitrary number that is derived from their cost of funds plus other factors.
-There is no clear indication of the breakdown of interest rates charged .
+For BLR, a rate is an arbitrary number that is derived from their cost of funds plus other factors.
+There is no clear indication of the breakdown of interest rates charged.
 However, the new Base Rate framework points out the allocation for the cost of funds and their spread components.
 This increases the visibility of the factors underlying changes to the Base Rate.

 ii) Better Indication of Changes In Cost Resulting From Monetary Policy